kkrull/marmot/README.md

 ## Versions

+- 0.6.2: Fix portability issue with `find` so it runs on Linux again.
 - 0.6.1: `marmot repo prune` includes any un-registered repositories from categories.
 - 0.6: Add `marmot category rm` to remove a repository from a category.
 - 0.5.5: Store and link to absolute paths for repositories.